A38 road: Bodmin to Birmingham

-The South Brent bypass opened in 1974 and the Ivybridge bypass in 1973, both on new alignments.
-The A38 passes Endsleigh Garden Centre, which used to have direct access from the dual carriageway, although since the early 2000s this has been closed and the garden centre is accessed from the Westover junction for Ivybridge.
-After Ivybridge, the route roughly parallels the original route, bypassing the village of Lee Mill which is now home to a large trading estate.
 The road widens to a three-lane dual carriageway for the Plympton bypass.
 This opened in 1971 and was the first section of the Devon Expressway to be built on a new alignment, as well as being the first sizeable dual carriageway section of the route.
+Before Ivybridge, the route roughly parallels the original route, bypassing the village of Lee Mill which is now home to a large trading estate.
+The Ivybridge bypass opened in 1973 and the South Brent bypass in 1974, both on new alignments.
+The A38 passes Endsleigh Garden Centre, which used to have direct access from the dual carriageway, although since the early 2000s this has been closed and the garden centre is accessed from the Westover junction for Ivybridge.
 The route originally ended at the Marsh Mills roundabout, which when opened was the largest in Europe.

 The section of the A38 between the A382 junction and Ashburton was built on a new alignment parallel to the old road, and was opened in 1974.
 Trago Mills, a locally well known retailer, is passed by the road.
 The Ashburton bypass, much like the Kennford bypass, uses the alignment of a much older 1930s single carriageway bypass, which was subsequently upgraded to dual carriageway by 1974.
 At the town of Buckfastleigh, the route once again bypasses on a new alignment, although due to the challenging topography of the area, the road crosses part of the town on a viaduct.
 The road occupies part of the alignment of the former Totnes to Ashburton railway line.
 From Buckfastleigh to the A385 junction, the current road follows the route of original single carriageway, with the majority of this section being upgraded between 1973 and 1974, although a small section at Dean Prior was upgraded between 1966 and 1967.
 This section is of a poor quality when compared to the majority of the route between Exeter and Plymouth, containing several side turnings with short exit/entry slips, and properties which back onto the road.

 The town of Chudleigh and the village of Chudleigh Knighton are bypassed on a new alignment, which opened in 1973, and the following section at Heathfield up to the A382 junction was upgraded from the original route between 1966 and 1968.
 Some of this section follows part of the old Teign Valley Line railway.